Applies to:

 There are two common approaches to using Liquibase in Jenkins.

-- Liquibase installed on the Jenkins agent
+- Liquibase is installed on the Jenkins agent

 - Liquibase Docker image on the Jenkins agent